 MBC Funding is obligated to offer to redeem the Notes if there occurs a "change of control" with respect to MBC Funding or the Company or if MBC Funding or the Company sell any assets unless, in the case of an asset sale, the proceeds are reinvested in the business of the seller.
 The redemption price in connection with a "change of control" will be 101% of the principal amount of the Notes redeemed plus accrued but unpaid interest thereon up to, but not including, the date of redemption.
-The redemption price in connection with an asset sale will be the outstanding principal amount of the Notes redeemed plus accrued but unpaid interest thereon up to, but not including, the date of redemption.
+The redemption price in connection with an asset sale will be the outstanding principal amount of the Notes redeemed plus accrued but unpaid interest thereon.

 Our principal executive officers consist of Assaf Ran, who serves as our Chief Executive Officer and President, and Vanessa Kao, who serves as our Chief Financial Officer.
-Each of Mr. Ran and Ms. Kao serve in similar functions with our parent, MBC and own an aggregate of \$704,000 and \$188,000 of our Notes.
+As of December 31, 2022, each of Mr. Ran and Ms. Kao own an aggregate of \$704,000 and \$288,000 of our Notes, respectively.